Last Tuesday, I found a noodle stuck to the ceiling.

 - Fine motor control (using fingers to manipulate objects)

-Real talk: It takes weeks.
+Real talk: weeks.
 Sometimes months.

 My son started trying at 15 months.
 By 20 months, he could get food to his mouth about 60% of the time.
 By 2 years old, he was pretty reliable with a fork.

-Final Thoughts: You’re Doing Great
+You’re Doing Great

-Teaching a toddler to use a fork isn’t about having perfect table manners at 18 months.
-It’s about giving them the chance to try, fail, and try again.
+Teaching a toddler to use a fork isn’t about perfect table manners at 18 months.

-Disclaimer: I am not a pediatrician or occupational therapist.
-This article is based on my personal experience.
-Always consult with your doctor regarding your child’s developmental milestones and nutrition.
+Disclaimer: I am a parent and an HR/education professional, not a licensed child psychologist or occupational therapist.
+This guide is based on my personal parenting experience.
+Always consult your child’s pediatrician for professional advice regarding your child’s behavioral development or potential sensory processing issues.